Stauran

-Syltefjordstauran is a mountain cliff in Båtsfjord Municipality in Troms og Finnmark county, Norway.
+Stauren or Syltefjordstauran is a mountain cliff in Båtsfjord Municipality in Finnmark County, Norway.
 It is located along the northern coast of the Syltefjorden, about 10 km northeast of the abandoned village of Nordfjord.
 The 222 m tall mountain cliff runs for a length of about 3 km along the shore.
 It is among the largest bird cliffs in Finnmark county.

 The cliff hosts the largest colony of black-legged kittiwake in Northern Europe as well as a large colony of northern gannet.